TokenEngineeringCommunity/website/docs/academy-welcome.md

 We start with a [Gitcoin proposal](https://gitcoin.co/grants/2978/incubating-governauts).
 If you think we need Governauts, or want to become one yourself - show your support, and join our [events](https://twitter.com/governancedao) to discuss today's challenges and most exciting projects.

 Phase 2 - Select Cases & Fundraising
 Let’s solve problems!
-We’ll collaborate with a couple of hand-picked projects, work on cases and create tangible examples for Governautical superpowers.
+We’ll collaborate with a couple of DAOs, work on cases and create tangible examples for Governautical superpowers.

 Phase 3 - Growing the Governauts
 Come on board!
 We’ll open up our activities to a wider community and work together in research groups coming up with new solutions for crypto governance.

-**Registration:**
+**Pre-Registration:**
 Want to participate in research groups?
 Excited to learn more about #tokenengineering for governance?
+We are looking for participants from a variety of backgrounds, like systems engineering, data science, political science, and more.
 [Sign-up here](https://forms.gle/zNNLdi8aUKystz3QA), and receive an invitation once we open up applications for phase 3!